tldr-pages/tldr/pages/linux/fold.md

 `fold -w {{width}} {{file_name}}`

-- Count Width in bytes (the default is to count in columns):
+- Count width in bytes (the default is to count in columns):

 `fold -b -w {{width_in_bytes}} {{file_name}}`